Yasumoto/talks/2019/11/01/Fluently_NoSQL.md

     }
 }

-^ For us, we can make sure the underlying EventLoop is closed for our DynamoDB client.
+^ For us, we create the client, and can make sure its underlying EventLoop can be closed.

 ----